openedx/edx-documentation/en_us/install_operations/source/configuration/user_retire/special_cases.rst

 from ``ERRORED`` to ``ENROLLMENTS_COMPLETE``.

 .. digraph:: retirement_states_example
-   :alt: State diagram depicting manual recovery of a user retirement by
+   :alt: State diagram showing recovery of a user retirement
-         changing the state for the User Retirement Status from ERRORED to the state prior to the one from which it errored.

    :align: center